kpegods96/Systematic-Review-Course/docs/04-Module-4-Performing-a-Meta-Analysis-in-R.md

 •	Conduct meta-analysis using both random and fixed effect models and interpret their results.

-•	Quantify and interpret heterogeneity using statistical measures such as Cochran’s Q and I²
+•	Quantify and interpret heterogeneity using statistical measures such as I²